An intrepid family’s cycling tale

 It is difficult to express the depth of our gratitude to the ER team.
 My family has been fortunate to have experienced some great vacations over the years, but we have unanimously voted the Emilia-Romagna bike tour, as created and directed by Cycle Europe, to be the best ever.

 I am writing this on the plane as we return home—and I know I am forgetting to thank some team members.
 There were so many little things that made the trip special—Roberto bringing us the most beautiful cherries from his town when he made a luggage transfer, Andrea having the bikes all loaded and ready go very early on a day when we needed a ride to a far-away starting point, and being happy, and full of great stories, Sara meeting us for an apperitivo in her home town of Faenzas, and making us feel like famiglia.
 It all adds up to perfection.

 If you are considering a European cycling tour—you would be very wise to put yourself in the hands of the CE team.
 They are honest, fair, hardworking, kind, and trustworthy.
 I am not an easy person to please, and I could not be more pleased.
 Grazie Mille, Cycle Europe, and Bravo!

 If you too are dreaming of living your own European bike tour adventure this year, the Cycle Europe team is ready for you!
-Please read our updated travel advisories and flexible booking and cancellation terms (Covid-19 travel updates and FAQs); or get in touch with us through our contact form!
+If you are wondering what’s it like to travel to Europe this year, please read our updated travel advisories and flexible booking and cancellation terms (Covid-19 travel updates and FAQs); or get in touch with us through our contact form!